 The Vermont EVSE grant program is a multi-agency effort to expand the network of electric vehicle charging stations across the State.
 Initially funded with settlement money from Volkswagen’s violations of the Clean Air Act, the Vermont Legislature has supported the continuation of this program by appropriating additional funds.
 Vermont’s cross-government investments in supporting the transition to electric vehicles and clean transportation have made Vermont #1 in the nation for the highest amount of EV charging stations per capita.
 This ongoing program continues to support communities and commuters across the State as Vermont seeks to reduce transportation-related GHG emissions.

 Transportation Demand Management

-VTrans’ Bicycle and Pedestrian Grant Program aims to provide safe and convenient facilities for Vermonters who desire alternative transportation opportunities.
+VTrans Bicycle and Pedestrian Grant Program aims to provide safe and convenient facilities to support active transportation.